fathu-harun/1d-final-project-2023-sds-2023-team-07/README.md

 But if you have seen our project presentation before, you can carry on reading.

-Below are important links for our project submission:
+Below are important links for our project:
 1) Design Workbook
 https://docs.google.com/document/d/1P8lq3GXaif2Wbx9ZP5KB3B3RvaBtG7bpwz90oUHg3nw/edit?pli=1#heading=h.d0arj78x52y5
 2) Google Sites